AhmedThahir/openlib.cs/CONTRIBUTING.md

 ### Reporting Issues

-This section guides you through submitting a issue, following these guidelines helps maintainers and the community understand your report :pencil: and find related issues :mag_right:.
+This section guides you through submitting a issue, following these guidelines helps maintainers and the community understand your report and find related issues.

 Before submitting an issue, please see [GitHub issues](https://guides.github.com/features/issues/).
 Create an issue and provide the following information: